Jodi Picoult is the author of 24 internationally bestselling novels and one of the most popular women’s fiction writers in the world.

 Alison Twells explores Edward Carpenter as a prophet of the early socialist movement and as a campaigner for same-sex love to be recognised as a natural ‘variety of sexual passion’.

-One of the earliest and best film noirs, Double Indemnity is based on a James M Cain novel and scripted by director Billy Wilder and Raymond Chandler.
+SOLD OUT: One of the earliest and best film noirs, Double Indemnity is based on a James M Cain novel and scripted by director Billy Wilder and Raymond Chandler.

 Human rights campaigner Sara Khan campaigns for tolerance and equal rights in Muslim communities and asks how Muslims and non-Muslims alike can win the battle against extremism.